Healthdirect Free Australian health advice you can count on.

 Resources and support

-Asking about your treatment or medicine is important to help you understand your options.
-Read our guide to important questions to ask your pharmacist or doctor before taking a medicine.
+It’s important to understand your treatment options.
+Read our guide to important questions to ask your doctor or pharmacist before taking a medicine.

-You can also visit healthdirect's list of medicines that contain ibuprofen to read the CMI for the brand of ibuprofen prescribed.
+You can also visit healthdirect's list of medicines that contain ibuprofen to read the consumer medicine information leaflet for the brand of ibuprofen prescribed.

 Learn more here about the development and quality assurance of healthdirect content.